polym8th/Harvest/README.md

 ## Acknowledgements

- - Thanks to mentor Moritz Wach for PP4 guidance.
+ - Thanks to the mentor programme at Code Institute with Moritz Wach.